Captain Midnight broadcast signal intrusion: Investigation

 Galaxy 1 carried HBO on transponder 23 at a rate of 125 watts, with relay signals sent out at 6.385 GHz.
 Mother Jones magazine determined that MacDougall could have potentially taken over the signals of three additional satellites.
 He could have taken control of the network feed of CBS had he positioned his satellite dish at the Telstar 301 satellite, operated by AT&T, tuned at 6.065 GHz.
 He also could have taken over the foreign language feed of the Voice of America network by aiming his satellite dish at 72 degrees west longitude.
 The final theorized hijacking would have been aiming his satellite dish at 100 degrees west longitude, above the Galápagos Islands, with a frequency setting of 293.375 MHz, thereby jamming the signal of United States Navy satellite Fleetsatcom 1.
 The magazine also posited that an amateur hobbyist could hijack the satellites that alerted U.S. military forces to Soviet actions, creating confusion for world leaders and placing the world at risk of nuclear destruction.

 Although the intrusion caused minor annoyance to viewers, HBO contacted the Federal Communications Commission (FCC) and announced that the hijacker would face prosecution.
 The commission's chief, Richard Smith, assembled staff in his office for an emergency meeting at the FCC headquarters eight hours after the intrusion to discuss how the culprit should be caught.
 On April 28, the chairman of HBO, Michael J. Fuchs, wrote to the FCC saying the company had received calls threatening to place Galaxy 1 into a different orbit, but the company was unable to determine whether these were credible threats or not.
-Fuchs's letter additionally urged the commission to use all of its resources to capture the culprit.
+Fuchs' letter additionally urged the commission to use all of its resources to capture the culprit.
 In the days after the jamming, more than 200 people called the Federal Bureau of Investigation (FBI) to "confess" that they were Captain Midnight.